 (i) The parent's increased earning capacity because of experience;

 (j) The parent's decreased earning capacity because of a felony conviction; or

 (k) Any other relevant factor.

 (2) Income may also be imputed from any non income-producing assets of a parent, as determined from the local passbook savings rate or another appropriate rate as determined by the CSEA, not to exceed the rate of interest specified in division (A) of section 1343.03 of the Revised Code, when the income is significant.

-(1) The parent is receiving recurring monetary income from means-tested public assistance benefits, including cash assistance payments under the Ohio works first program established under Chapter 5107. of the Revised Code, financial assistance under the disability financial assistance program established under Chapter 5115. of the Revised Code, supplemental security income, or means-tested veterans' benefits; or
+(1) The parent is receiving recurring monetary income from means-tested public assistance benefits, including cash assistance payments under the Ohio works first program established under Chapter 5107. of the Revised Code, general assistance under former Chapter 5113. of the Revised Code, supplemental security income, or means-tested veterans' benefits; or

-(E) In accordance with division (K) of section 3119.05 of the Revised Code, a CSEA may disregard a parent's additional income from overtime or additional employment when the agency finds that the additional income was generated primarily to support a new or additional family member or members, or under other appropriate circumstances.
+(F) In accordance with division ( L) of section 3119.05 of the Revised Code, a CSEA may disregard a parent's additional income from overtime or additional employment when the agency finds that the additional income was generated primarily to support a new or additional family member or members, or under other appropriate circumstances.

 To determine the amount of the child support obligation, including cash medical, the CSEA shall calculate the guidelines using the total number of common children between the parties to determine what the ordered child support amount would have been if all children were being addressed in a single order.
 Subtract from that amount the total of any existing current child support obligations for common children between the parties.

 (1) When the calculation results in a balance of zero or greater, the balance becomes the obligation amount for the new child support obligation, or;

 (2) When the calculation results in a balance that is less then zero, the resulting child support obligation shall be zero.